Is Table Retrieval a Solved Problem? Exploring Join-Aware Multi-Table Retrieval: Join-aware Multi-Table Retrieval

 \subsection{Table-Table Relationship Inference}

-Compatibility between two tables can be represented as the most compatible pair of columns between the two tables.
-To compute the compatibility between two columns, we consider two aspects: column relevance and the likelihood of satisfying the key foreign-key constraint.
+The compatibility between two tables can be represented as the most \emph{joinable} pair of columns between the two tables.
+To compute the joinablity between two columns, we consider two aspects: column relevance and the likelihood of satisfying the key foreign-key constraint.

 A column consists of its schema (header) and instances (rows).
 Naturally, to compute column relevance, we consider the similarity between its schema and instances.
 To measure the similarity between column instances, we compute the exact-match overlap (Jaccard similarity).
 Given two columns, $c_k$ of $T_i$ and $c_l$ of $T_j$, it is defined as $ \frac{| I(c_k) \cap I(c_l) |}{|I(c_k) \cup I(c_l)|} $ where $I(c_k)$ represents the instances of column $c_k$.
 To have a holistic understanding of the column schema, we consider the semantic similarity between two column headers as well as their contextual information, i.e., the corresponding table names and the other columns in the table.
 Specifically, we encode each segment using a pre-trained embedding model~\cite{contriever}, and compute the cosine similarity as the similarity score of each segment.
 Schema similarity is the weighted sum of similarities of all segments.
 Column relevance is the sum of instance similarity and schema similarity.